hirakuni45/RX/README.md

 Development is now possible in multiple environments.

 - Currently supported and tested devices are RX24T, RX66T, RX64M, RX65N, RX71M.
 I extend the device class daily.
+- The RX72T and RX72M are scheduled to be supported in the future.
 - I update it daily including directory configuration.
+- The RX62N(RX621) and RX63T are not currently supported.
+(It's in the LEGACY folder.)

 Project consists of Makefile, related header, source code, dedicated startup It consists of routines and linker scripts.